MoonPoet/xaprb-src/content/blog/2017/effective-sales-outreach.md

 > Subject: Work Together \
 > Hi Baron, \
 > I wanted to find out if you have any design needs at VividCortex (redesign, landing pages, UX, etc) ?
 We can increase sales, engagement, and conversions through our design and UX strategies.
 Interested?
-Email me back, I’d love to chat. :)
+Email me back, I'd love to chat. :)

 It's not perfect.
 The subject line could have been better (try "Design/UX Help") and the first sentence could have been even shorter "Do you need any design help..." but otherwise it's great.
 It's concise and to the point.